 When snows come early in Minnesota, winter-lovers rejoice, but those who resent the cold season may start to feel dread.
 So, do early snows tell us anything about the coming winter?

-More recently, in 2019, the Twin Cities measured 14.3 inches of autumn snow (through November), ranking it 15th snowiest on record.
-Duluth's fall was 10th snowiest on record, with 28.6 inches.
-The remainder of winter was just 69th snowiest on record in the Twin Cities (right around the middle), and 50th snowiest on record at Duluth.
-The December through February meteorological winter was very mild, tied for 126th coldest (22nd warmest) in the Twin Cities, and 115th coldest (30th warmest) at Duluth.
+More recently, in 2020, the Twin Cities measured 18.1 inches of autumn snow (through November), ranking it 7th snowiest on record.
+Duluth was also 7th snowiest on record, with 30.1 inches.
+The remainder of winter, however, was 93rd snowiest on record in the Twin Cities, and 91st snowiest in Duluth.
+The December through February meteorological winter was rather mild as well, with both stations ending in the warmest 25-30% of the record.
 Indeed, winters immediately following a snowy fall can go in nearly any direction, so we should not read too much into those early-season snows!

 The following table summarizes the fifteen snowiest autumn seasons in the Twin Cities, along with a look at what the remainder of each winter was like.
 It is clear that above-average snow early in the season tells us little if anything about the rest of the cold weather season!

 |Rank||Snow through November (in.)||Year||Snow, December Onward (Rank)||Average Temperature, December - February (deg.
 F) (Rank, coldest)|

 |8||17.0||1905||28.2 (102)||20.1 (117)|

 |10||16.6||1921||26.7 (103)||15.3 (57)|

 |12||16.2||1975||38.3 (64)||20.2 (118)|